ManageIQ/manageiq-documentation/capabilities_matrix/_topics/runtime_platforms.md

 ## Runtime Platforms

-The following table lists platforms on which {{site.data.keyword.inf_man}} can be installed and run from.
+The following table lists platforms on which {{ site.data.product.title_short }} can be installed and run from.

 | Platform                                                     | Appliance or Podified |
 | ------------------------------------------------------------ | -------------------- |